matthias-reis/carda-gatsby/content/articles/2022/03/night-songs-by-awakened-souls-a-yoga-nidra-soundtrack.md

 In the spring of 2021, the duo realized that good night's sleep is more important than ever in times of pandemic – times when children have to be homeschooled, and the lines between work and leisure are becoming increasingly blurred.

-Awakened Souls have always been on the lookout for music that calms the mind and helps you fall asleep.
+awakened souls have always been on the lookout for music that calms the mind and helps you fall asleep.
 "Night Songs" is their version of a cosy evening album.
 They combined slowly evolving loop-based ambient sounds with bass and beautiful vocal textures with their work.
 Cynthia describes it this way:

 > "The tracks that ultimately made it on Night Songs are the ones that made us relax enough to go to a place where thoughts fade."